Robert Thomson Building

 Hamilton, Ontario

 Located just west of the King and James intersection, the Robert Thomson Building is centrally situated in the heart of downtown Hamilton.
-As part of the Jackson Square complex, the building offers direct connectivity to prominent landmarks including the Sheraton Hotel, FirstOntario Centre, Hamilton Farmer’s Market, Hamilton Convention Centre, and Hamilton Public Library.
+As part of the Jackson Square complex, the building offers direct connectivity to prominent landmarks including the Sheraton Hotel, TD Coliseum, Hamilton Farmer’s Market, Hamilton Convention Centre, and Hamilton Public Library.
 Additionally, it is directly across from the MacNab Transit Terminal, ensuring exceptional access to transportation and essential services.

 Leasing Manager